Questions About Image Propcessing

-A computer implemented method of processing an image for display on a mobile communication device includes extracting a portion of an image based on an image map.
-The image map relates to the portion of the image.
+A computer-implemented method of processing an image for display on a mobile communication device includes extracting a portion of a vision based on an image map.
+The image map relates to the part of the image.

 The method also includes generating a document that comprises the extracted portion of the image and transmitting the generated document to a remote device for display.
-The method may also include assigning a selectable link to the extracted portion of the image and receiving a request from the remote device for an initial document having the image and image map.
+The process may also involve assigning a selectable link to the removed part of the image and receiving a request from the remote machine for an initial document having the vision and image map.

 Additionally, the method may include storing in a database the generated document and transmitting the stored generated document in response to future requests for the initial document.